Introduction

 If you’re planning a visit to the Altes Museum, here are a few practical details to keep in mind:

-- Location: The Altes Museum is located on Am Lustgarten, close to Berlin’s famous Unter den Linden boulevard.
+Location: The Altes Museum stands on Am Lustgarten, close to Berlin’s Unter den Linden boulevard.

-- Opening Hours: The museum is open from Tuesday to Sunday, from 10 am to 6 pm.
+Opening Hours: The Museum is open Tuesday to Sunday 10 am to 6 pm.

 Location: